 - 300 gm sweet potatoes

 - 300 gm beetroots

-- 1 and 1/2 teaspoons freshly ground pepper powder, divided
+- 1 teaspoon freshly ground pepper powder divided

-- Quarter the potatoes and the carrots, cut the sweet potato into small cubes or make half-inch slices, and quarter the onions.
+Quarter the potatoes, onions, beetroots and the carrots, and cut the sweet potato into small cubes or make half-inch slices.
 Transfer them to a large baking pan and add 2 tablespoons olive oil, 1/2 teaspoon rosemary (or 1 sprig of rosemary leaves), 4-5 cloves of garlic crushed the same way mentioned in step 1 — with the skin on, 1 teaspoon sea salt (you can be a little more generous, as the potatoes are going to absorb them good), and 1 teaspoon pepper powder.
 Mix them up with your hands, or toss them in the pan to ensure that all the pieces are coated with the oil, rosemary, salt and pepper.

 Serving: Serve hot.
 Drizzle the juices from the pan onto the the chicken and vegetables on your plate.